I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 sake tasting corner passed out statue 700x933

-Entry to Ponshukan is 500 yen, but for this you get 5 tokens (don’t worry, you can always buy more).
+Entry to Ponshukan is 500 yen, but for this, you get five tokens (don’t worry, you can always buy more).

 sake tasting cup tokens ponshukan sake tasting corner yuzawa 700x933